skyzyx/rg35xx-garlicos-macos-instructions/docs/bin-cue-chd.en_us.md

 ## Converting to a `.chd` file

-1. You'll see something _similar_ to:
+1. You’ll see something _similar_ to:

     ```plain
     Will process files on directory: /Users/rparman/Desktop/Legal ROMS/Random Game that is a Legal ROM (USA)